pluja/openai-telegram-bot/README.md

 Other features include:

 - Clear ChatGPT context history (to save tokens).
-- Per-user context and usage metrics.
+- Per-user context and usage metrics and spent $.
 - No database, data is saved in-memory.
+- Lightweight: just a single python file.

 ## Self-hosting